marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 PCG -str input.str -Bondlength 0.2 -LLIB Martini2.LIB -bilayerThickness 2.0 -defout topol
 ```

-## Make cytosol
+## Cytosol

-Now that we have a structure for the chromosome and the cell's envelope, we can make the first steps in bringing the structures together.
+Now that we have a structure for the chromosome and the cell's envelope, we can bring the structures together.
 Inside of the cell envelope, we want to model the cytosol.
 We will place the chromosome into this compartment, and we want to fill the remaining space with protein and metabolites.
-For these steps, we have developed a tool called **bentopy**.
+For these steps, we will use a tool that we have developed, called **bentopy**.

 **bentopy** is a tool for packing molecules in spaces.
 Through a spectral space reduction scheme combined with a random-placement strategy, **bentopy** can quickly set up well-stirred systems of any number of input structures.
 One of its goals is to enable packing of large spaces in a user-friendly and performance-conscious manner.

-Its central subcommand is **bentopy pack**, which takes an input file in which a space and a list of structures are defined, and places these structures within the space.
+Its central subcommand is **bentopy pack**, which takes an input file which specifies a space and a list of structures, and places these structures within the space.
 The placements are stored in a placement list that associates the placed structures with their rotations and positions.
-A space can be specified using voxel masks that define the regions where placement is allowed.
+A space can be configured using voxel masks that define the regions where placement is allowed.
-The structures are specified as a list of entries that include a name, path, and the desired number of placed instances.
+The structures are provided as a list of entries that include a name, path, and the desired number of placed instances.

-The **bentopy render** subcommand creates a structure (and topology) file from the placement list that is written by **bentopy pack**.
+The **bentopy render** subcommand creates a structure file (and topology file) from the placement list that is written by **bentopy pack**.

 To create the masks that define a space, **bentopy mask** is available, which can be used to identify and select different compartments in a provided structure.
 The masks are represented as compressed boolean numpy arrays (`.npz`), which provide a very flexible interface for defining these spaces.